learn-co-students/moving-things-with-javascript-bootcamp-prep-000/README.md

 dodger.style.bottom // "0px"
 ```

 So the dodger's bottom left edge is currently at (180, 0).
-(Keep in mind that these coordinates are relative to the block box.)
+(Keep in mind that these coordinates are relative to the black box.)

 Let's start by moving the element up.